JoshMarsden/python-projects/PiClock/README.md

 At the very end, I use the `finally` block to reset the GPIO pin modes and hand control of the pins cleanly over the OS after the program terminates.

-> **Note:** The while loop is here for simplicity.
-A better version can be created
+> **Note:** A better version can be created that does not keep polling the OS for
-> that does not keep polling the OS for the correct time 100 times a second.
+> the current time 100 times a second.

 ```python
 if __name__ == "__main__":